nam348tnh3gp/chocohub/README.md

 **CC** (Choco Coins) is the native digital currency of the ChocoHub ecosystem.

 * **Exchange Ratio:** 10 CC = 1 DUCO.
-* **Utility:** Used for rewards in games, staking, and soon for swapping into other major micro-currencies.
+* **Utility:** Used for rewards in games, staking, mining, and soon for swapping into other major micro-currencies.

 ---